Pre-Treatment Methods of Samples for Radiocarbon Dating

 Fourier Transform Infrared Spectrometer (FTIR)

-Samples that have been treated with preservatives or consolidating agents will be analysed using FTIR after removal using organic solvents in a Soxhlet extraction apparatus.
+Samples that have been treated with preservatives or consolidating agents can be analysed using FTIR after removal using organic solvents in a Soxhlet extraction apparatus.
+Cremated bone samples will be analysed using FTIR to assess suitability for dating, based on the crystallinity index.
 Approximately 1mg of sample <0.63µm is mixed with approximately 0.25g potassium bromide.
 They are ground and mixed together using a pestle and mortar.
 A pellet is made using a manually operated hydraulic press at 10 tons for 3 minutes.
-The samples are analysed using a Perkin Elmer Spectrum One FTIR and the spectrum compared to standard material (e.g. collagen or cellulose).
+The samples are analysed using a ThermoFisher ATR FTIR and the spectrum compared to standard material.

 Measurement & Analysis of Samples

-The 14C/12C and 13C/12C ratios are measured by accelerator mass spectrometry (AMS) on an NEC 0.5 MV compact accelerator.
+The 14C/12C and 13C/12C ratios are measured by accelerator mass spectrometry (AMS) on an Ionplus Mini Carbon Dating System.
 A description of our AMS and measurement methodology is detailed here.

 Background (blank) samples are processed along with the samples.
 In general anthracite is used for organic samples, Icelandic spar calcite for carbonates and mammoth bones for bone sample backgrounds.
 However, for non-bone organic samples expected to be >20,000 BP we use a background more closely matched to the sample material type, e.g. MOIS7 kauri wood.
 For foraminifera samples, it is preferable to use samples of the same species that are from sediment older than 50,000 BP and ideally from the same core (Nadeau et al. 2001).